5jt/dyalog-cookbook/manuscript/structure.md

 Whichever SCM you use (we used GitHub for writing this book and the code in it) your source code will comprise class and namespace scripts (DYALOGs) and a _build script_ (DYAPP) to assemble them.

 You'll keep your local working copy (or _branch_ in Git terms) in whatever folder you please.
-We'll refer to this folder as `E:\dev\MyApp\` but it will of course be wherever suits you.
+We'll refer to this _working folder_ as `Z:\` but it will of course be wherever suits you.

+## Versions

+In real life you will produce successive _versions_ of your program, each better than the last.
+In an ideal world, all your users will have and use the latest version.
+In that ideal world, you have only one version to maintain: the latest.
+In the real world, your users will have and use multiple versions.
+If you charge for upgrading to a newer version, this will surely happen.
+And even in your ideal world, you have to maintain at least two versions: the latest and the next.

+What does it mean to maintain a version?
+At the very minimum, you keep the source code for it, so you could recreate its EXE from scratch, exactly as it was distributed.
+There will be things you want to improve, and perhaps bugs you must fix.
+Those will all go into the next version, of course.
+But some you may need to put into the released version and re-issue it to current users as a patch.

+So in _The Dyalog Cookbook_ we shall develop in successive versions.
+Our 'versions' are not ready to ship, so are probably better considered as milestones on the way to version 1.0.
+You could think of them as versions 0.1, 0.2 and so on.
+But we'll just refer to them as Versions 1, 2, and so on.

+Our first version won't even be ready to export as an EXE.
+It will just recreate MyApp.DWS from scripts: a DYAPP and some DYALOGs.
+We'll call it Version 0.

 ## The MyApp workspace